 The financial statements are prepared on a going concern basis under the historical cost convention as modified by the revaluation of derivative financial instruments at fair value.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

-No key assumptions or significant judgements were required in the preparation of these financial statements.
+No critical accounting judgements or key sources of estimation uncertainty were required in the preparation of these financial statements.

 Summary of disclosure exemptions

 The Company has utilised the following exemptions: